solidsnakecase/solidsnakecase/README.md

 Welcome to my Application Development focused GitHub.

-- 👀 I’m interested in: AWS Architecture
+- 👀 I’m interested in: Automation
-- 🌱 I’m currently learning: Container Orchestration, Mobile
+- 🌱 I’m currently learning: Mobile
 - 💞️ I’m looking to collaborate on: Open-Source Projects
 - 📫 How to reach me: email // twitter